 Always on the back burner, and sometimes on the front burner, is the dream of space colonization.
-In 1975 most Americans assumed that going to the Moon was just the first step in going permanently into outer space.
+In 1970 most Americans assumed that going to the Moon was just the first step in going permanently into outer space.
 A permanent presence implies a colony either in space, or on a habitable body.
-Thus was born the ISS (International Space Station), a money sinkhole with little payoff.
+Thus was born the ISS, a money sinkhole with little payoff.
 Nevertheless, the much higher costs of launching a permanent colony beyond Earth have not dissuaded visionaries from keeping the idea alive, especially in Hollywood.

 In the JFK era we were only bleeding money in Vietnam.
 Generally, it was felt to be an era of sufficient wealth and limitless futures.
-Americans would lead the world into space, away from Soviet communism.
-Fast forward to the 21st century, where the space dream still lives.
+Americans would lead the world into space.
+Fast forward to the 21st century, where the dream still lives.
 Only now the dream is cast differently: Now we are thinking about protecting ourselves against rogue nukes, interstellar zombies hungry for human slaves and flesh, and the fact that we are stressing and trashing our blue biosphere.

 Last year the eminent seer, Stephen Hawking, warned us of evil space pirates that could overwhelm Earth.
 This year Hawking has taken a more ecological approach to bleeding our national treasuries.
 He gave an interview to the Canadian press in November 2011.
 Among his comments were these: